7: Algae - an Introduction

 Microalgae

 Microalgae are single-cell organisms that can form filaments and colonies.
 This group has one prokaryotic member, cyanobacteria, also known as blue-green algae.
-As a prokaryote, it does not have mitochondria or chloroplasts.
+As a prokaryote, it lacks mitochondria and chloroplasts.
 The rest of the microalgae are eukaryotic and include the phyla Chlorophyta, Rhodophyta, Glaucophyta, Cryptophyta, Euglenozoa, Cercozoa, Heterokontophyta, Haptophyta, and Miozoa (Myzozoa).
-Another more straightforward organizational system divides microalgae into four categories:
+Another, more straightforward organizational system divides microalgae into four categories:

 - cyanophyta (blue-green algae/cyanobacteria)